neobernad/covid19-knowledge-graph/README.md

 ![Example retrieving an article for a term](queries/retrieveArticle.PNG)

-Retrieve all terms appearing in an article
+Retrieve all terms appearing in an article.

 ```cypher
 Match (t:Term)<-[r:has_annotations]-(p:Paragraph)<-[*..2]-(a:Article {id:"<ArticleID>"})